On the total volume of the double hyperbolic space: Introduction

 \subsection{Related works}

-In the hyperboloid model of the hyperbolic space $\mathbb{H}^n$, though the hyperboloid has two sheets, usually most works only deal with one of the two sheets of the hyperboloid or identify the two sheets projectively.
+In the hyperboloid model of $\mathbb{H}^n$, though the hyperboloid in $\mathbb{R}^{n,1}$ has two sheets, usually most works deal with only one of the two sheets of the hyperboloid or identify the two sheets projectively.
 For some basic notions of hyperbolic space, see Cannon \emph{et al.}~\cite{Cannon:hyperbolic} and Milnor~\cite{Milnor:hyperbolic}.
 To extend the hyperbolic space $\mathbb{H}^n$ beyond the boundary at infinity and have a well defined volume across the boundary, one way is to use the de Sitter space as an extension.
-In the Klein disk model of $\mathbb{H}^n$, which is the interior of an open disk in the projective space $\mathbb{RP}^n$ and has a metric
+In the Klein model of $\mathbb{H}^n$, which is the interior of an open disk in the projective space $\mathbb{RP}^n$ and has a metric

 Cho and Kim \cite{ChoKim} applied the same metric formula to the outside of the disk and defined a complex valued volume on the extended space.
 In this interpretation, straight lines in the projective space across the boundary $\partial\mathbb{H}^n$ can also be viewed as geodesics in the extended space, which in fact was the main motivation for the construction.
 At the outside of the disk, the de Sitter part, it is shown in \cite{ChoKim} that its metric $ds^2$ is the negative of the metric $ds^2$ on the de Sitter space.
 Under a similar setting, the basic notions such as length and angle were also explored through cross ratio (see Schlenker \cite{Schlenker:cross}).